-Our restoration of this historic site focuses on renovating the Chess & Checkers House, ensuring the building and its surrounding landscape are accessible to modern Park users while maintaining the spirit of the area’s original purpose and design.
+Our restoration of this historic site focused on renovating the building and its surrounding landscape to ensure accessibility for modern Park users while maintaining the spirit of the area’s original purpose and design.

-The Kinderberg was razed in the 1940s, and in 1952, the existing Chess & Checkers House was constructed on the site.
+The Kinderberg was razed in the 1940s, and in 1952, the original Chess & Checkers House was constructed on the site.
 The octagonal brick structure was originally open on four sides and functioned as an open-air pavilion.
 By the 1980s, doors and windows were added to fully enclose the structure.
-The existing dimensional lumber trellis on the plaza surrounding the building was added in 1985.
+A dimensional lumber trellis on the plaza surrounding the building was added in 1985.

-The last significant project at the site was a restoration of the building exterior and addition of the existing trellis in 1985.
-The trellis has reached the end of its useful life, and the pavement beneath shows signs of significant settling and deterioration.
-The building roof has not been replaced since the original construction in 1952.
-The stairs and steeply sloped path leading up to the facility are not accessible.
-Finally, there are no longer public restrooms in the Children’s District to support the public programs run out of the Chess & Checkers House or activities at the Dairy, the Conservancy’s main visitor center and gift shop.
+The last significant project at this site was a restoration of the building exterior and addition of the existing trellis in 1985.
+Prior to the Conservancy’s recent restoration, the trellis reached the end of its useful life, and the pavement beneath showed signs of significant settling and deterioration.
+The building roof had not been replaced since the original construction in 1952.
+The stairs and steeply sloped path leading up to the facility were not accessible.
+Finally, there were no longer public restrooms in the Children’s District to support the public programs run out of Chess & Checkers House or the Dairy, the Conservancy’s main visitor center and gift shop.

 Site Work